-The Polar Guidelines also address the fact that the polar environment imposes additional demands on ship systems such as: navigation, communications, lifesaving, fire-fighting, etc. They emphasize the need to ensure that all ship systems are capable of functioning effectively under anticipated operating conditions, notably the possibility of extreme cold.
+The Polar Guidelines also address the fact that the polar environment imposes additional demands on vessel systems such as: navigation, communications, lifesaving, fire-fighting, etc. They emphasize the need to ensure that all vessel systems are capable of functioning effectively under anticipated operating conditions, notably the possibility of extreme cold.
 The Polar Guidelines stipulate that systems should provide adequate levels of safety in emergencies.
 In addition, The Polar Guidelines recognize that safe operation in polar conditions requires specific attention to human factors including training and operational procedures.

-All ships operating under the Polar Guidelines should carry on board a sufficient number of Ice Navigators to guide operations when ice is present.
-The Guidelines define an Ice Navigator as" any individual who, in addition to being qualified under the Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Convention, is specially trained and otherwise qualified to direct the movement of a ship in ice-covered waters".
+All vessels operating under the Polar Guidelines should carry on board a sufficient number of Ice Navigators to guide operations when ice is present.
+The Guidelines define an Ice Navigator as "any individual who, in addition to being qualified under the Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Convention, is specially trained and otherwise qualified to direct the movement of a vessel in ice-covered waters".

-2.6.5 Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Code
+2.5.4 Seafarers' Training, Certification and Watchkeeping Code (STCW Code)

-Guidance regarding training of masters and officers for ships operating in polar waters is contained in the Standards of Training, Certification and Watchkeeping for Seafarers (STCW) Code, Section B-V/g.
-Work to further develop internationally recognized criteria for training and experience for ice navigators is underway at IMO as part of the development of a proposal for a mandatory Polar Code.
-With respect to Canadian regulations, the specific qualifications of an Ice Navigator are stated in Section 26 of the ASPPR.
-Section B-V/g of the STCW Code provides guidance for training masters and officers for ships operating in polar waters.
-It is important that masters, officers in charge of a navigational watch and officers in charge of an engineering watch on board ships operating in polar waters should have relevant experience and training.
+Guidance regarding training of mariners and officers for vessels operating in polar waters is contained in the Standards for Training, Certification and Watchkeeping (STCW) Code.
+IMO has developed an internationally recognized criteria for training and experience for ice navigators as part of the mandatory Polar Code.
+With respect to Canadian regulations, the specific qualifications of an Ice Navigator are stated in Section 26 of the Arctic Shipping Safety and Pollution Prevention Regulations (ASSPPR).

+Section B-V/g of the STCW Code provides guidance for training mariners and officers for vessels operating in polar waters.
+It is important that mariners, officers in charge of a navigational watch and officers in charge of an engineering watch on board vessels operating in polar waters should have relevant experience and training.

-Prior to being assigned duties on board such ships, Masters and officers in charge of a navigational watch should have basic knowledge on the following subjects 2 to 11.
+Prior to being assigned duties on board such vessels, mariners and officers in charge of a navigational watch should have basic knowledge on the following subjects 2 to 11.
 Officers in charge of an engineering watch should have a basic knowledge of subjects 3, 6, 10 and 11.
-Masters and Chief Engineer Officers should have sufficient and appropriate experience in operating ships in polar waters.
+Mariners and chief engineer officers should have sufficient and appropriate experience in operating vessels in polar waters.

 - 2. Ice characteristics ice areas - 3.
 Ship's performance in ice and cold climate - 4.
-Voyage and passage planning for a ship in ice - 5.
-Operating and handling a ship in ice (operations and navigation) - 6.
-Operating and handling a ship in ice (propulsion, rudder and other engineering systems) - 7.
+Voyage and passage planning for a vessel in ice - 5.
+Operating and handling a vessel in ice (operations and navigation) - 6.
+Operating and handling a vessel in ice (propulsion, rudder and other engineering systems) - 7.
 Regulations and recommendations - 8.
-Equipment limitations

-- 9. Safety precautions and emergency procedures (availability and limitations of infrastructure) - 10.
+Equipment limitations - 9.
+Safety precautions and emergency procedures (availability and limitations of infrastructure) - 10.
 Safety precautions and emergency procedures (safe working procedures, common damages and limitations of fire-fighting) - 11.
 Environmental considerations.

-2.6.6 Polar Classes
+2.5.5 Polar Classes

-From an operational perspective, the safety of the ship will remain the ultimate responsibility of the master, who will be provided, directly or indirectly with the expertise and information needed to make prudent navigational decisions.
+From an operational perspective, the safety of the vessel will remain the ultimate responsibility of the mariner, who will be provided, directly or indirectly with the expertise and information needed to make prudent navigational decisions.

 Ice strengthening appropriate for the conditions encountered is fundamental to safe operation in ice.
 Ice classes to indicate capability in ice have been established by many organizations.
-Canada supports use of the Polar Classes set out in the IACS Unified Requirements for Polar Ships (see in Table 3 below).
-The class descriptions are deliberately general to suit a variety of operations and their relationships are set to provide a reasonably smooth gradation of capability and cost.
+Canada supports use of the Polar Classes set out in the IACS Unified Requirements for Polar Vessels (see in table 3 below).
+The class descriptions are deliberately general to suit a variety of operations and their relation vessels are set to provide a reasonably smooth gradation of capability and cost.

-Table 3 Polar Class Descriptions
+Table 3 - Polar Class descriptions